pzhaojohnson/MyFold/README.md

 # MyFold
 My implementation of Mfold.

-## A Quick Way to Get Things Started:
+## A Quick Way to Get Things Started

 Download the zip file of the repository.